-The webinar hosted on 3/24 by the OSA Short Wavelength Sources and Attosecond/High Field Physics Technical Group showcased a very recent important technological application of attosecond science in the semiconductor industry by featuring a shared presentation between Prof. Henry Kapteyn and Dr. John Peterson.
+The webinar hosted on 3/24 by the OSA Short Wavelength Sources and Attosecond/High Field Physics Technical Group showcased a very recent important technological application of attosecond science in the semiconductor industry by featuring a shared presentation between Prof. Henry Kapteyn from KMLabs and Dr. John Peterson from imec.

 Below is a video clip from Henry's presentation that explained the basics of high harmonic generations and how its unique technical characteristics can be extremely useful for various applications, including in semiconductor industry.